No, this is not a guide for the best VPN for Netflix. There is actually a VPN that goes by the name of “NetflixVPN” these days.

 The name of the service is self-explanatory as to what this VPN actually exists for.
-Unblocking major streaming sites like Netflix, BBC iPlayer, Hulu and other is the primary service of this provider which is not unusual as bypassing geo-restrictions on such sites has become a crucial functionality demanded off of Best VPN services these days.
+Unblocking major streaming sites like Netflix, BBC iPlayer, Hulu and other is the primary service of this provider which is not unusual as bypassing geo-restrictions on such sites has become a crucial functionality demanded off of best VPN for streaming services these days.

 But saying you unblock it and actually unblocking it are two different things altogether and this is exactly what I am primarily going to test in this comprehensive review of NetflixVPN and offer critiques of other aspects of its service ranging from the security it offers, client apps, pricing and more.

 Update: Join our VPN reviews guide for more detailed insights.

 Conventionally, modern day VPNs have a lot of features to offer like the kill switch, ad blockers, client apps and more, but NetflixVPN is an odd exception.
 But let’s clear one thing before moving on, NetflixVPN is not actually a VPN.
 You can call it a more organized “Proxy” which offers multiple protocols for you to connect with.

 Coming back to features, NetflixVPN doesn’t offer any except for its main service of geo-restriction unblocking and two simultaneous connections.

 Everything that I came across this service has seemed pretty odd and unconventional and that holds true for pricing plans as well.
 NetflixVPN offers four types of pricing plans with the same facilities with the only difference being in the duration of your subscription validity.

 - Monthly: $4 billed once